luigifcruz/CyberEther/examples/plugins/blueprint/README.md

 `module_tests.cc` or `block_tests.cc` to that component's `plugin_test_lst`; the
 shared `tests/meson.build` creates and registers a separate executable for every listed source.

+Module benchmarks use `JST_BENCHMARKS` and compile into the plugin alongside the implementation.
+The gain example registers F32 and CF32 cases at several input sizes for CyberEther's benchmark runner.

 The `.cep` bundle can be loaded with CyberEther's plugin loader.